 If you are the type of person that will be more productive knowing the dishes are done, go do them!
 If your dogs are restless and you’re feeling guilty about it, go walk them!

 When distractions cannot be removed, you have no choice but to embrace them.
 One handy way to manage distractions is to block out time to manage those distractions…

 By not dwelling on mistakes and working in an agile manner, you can increase your speed to market by 80%.

 Time management strategy 15.
 Integrate online calendars: Amber Hurdle

 Setting up your calendar for tasks, breaks, and unexpected activities can be a time-consuming activity itself.

 Amber Hurdle, author of The Bombshell Business Woman, said, “I call dealing with your calendar the ‘calendar boogie’ because you seriously have to dance around to pull it all together.”

 If you use multiple calendars, like paper and online, or several online calendars across different tools, it’s important they are in sync with each other.
 When you integrate calendars and tools, managing your calendar becomes one less time-consuming activity for the day.

-16. Schedule time for tasks as well as meetings: Abby Lawson
+Time management strategy 16.
+Schedule time for tasks as well as meetings: Abby Lawson

 If Elon Musk’s five-minute time blocking method seems too extreme for you, here’s a toned down approach.